Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 4. When asked `When do you want the task to start?`, select `When I log on`.
 Click Next.
 5. When asked `What action do you wan the task to perform?` select `Start a program`
 6. Clicking Next will bring you to the Action page.
-Enter "powershell.exe" under "Program/script",
+Enter "powershell.exe" under "Program/script", and enter the path to [start-edge-kiosk.ps1](https://github.com/Stan524/Edge-Browser-Kiosk-Mode-Setup/blob/master/start-edge-kiosk.ps1) under `Add arguments (optional)`
 7.

-## Prevent the screen from going black or enter screen saver
+## Prevent the screen from sleeping or entering screen saver

 Prevent screen from going black:
 1. Click on the Windows-icon on the start menu and type `Power Options`